 The Beyond should have been on my Netflix treasure’s lists.
-But it deserves more than that.
+But it deserves its own article.

-Netflix treasure list is a list that I made with all the films on… Netflix that haven’t been promoted but totally worth the time spent viewing them.
-I’ve been in the position (and heard so many others) that I was spending more time on what to watch on Netflix than actually watching something.
+Netflix treasure list is a list that I made with all the films on… Netflix that haven’t been promoted but totally worth the time spent on watching them.
+I’ve been in the position (and heard about so many others) where I was spending more time on what to watch on Netflix than actually watching something.

-And then, when you think you found something (that can at least put you through sleep), you’ll be more disappointed than a kid on the Christmas morning realizing Santa skipped him.
+And then, when you think you found something (that can at least put you to bed), you’ll be more disappointed than a kid on the Christmas morning, realizing Santa skipped him.

 So, to spare you the trouble, I have put together a list that I will constantly update.
 Now, bear in mind, some movies might not be available in your country.
 And, by the time you’re getting to my list, some movies could have been excluded.

-After doing a quick Google search on the director (Hasraf Dulull), I was able to find that he’s a visual effects expert, certified by Adobe.
+After doing a quick Google search on the director (Hasraf Dulull), I was able to find that he’s a visual effects expert as it’s origin.

 Like most people who’ve been part of this project puts it, “It’s about the future of humanity”.
 Human 2.0, enhanced humans (another concept that Netflix explores in one of their original productions, The Titan).